penninesoaringclub/newsletter/content/posts/2024-04/index.md

 ### Club history

+*Jim Ashley, Treasurer*

 If you've been around for a while and in particular from the start of Pennine Soaring Club in 1993 and have any info or records from the past, we'd be interested to hear from you.
 There are some gaps from pre 2002, which we would like to fill.
 Information such as committee positions, AGM reports, magazines...
 In addition, anything from earlier times too from the Pennine Hang Gliding Club days is welcome.
 It would be nice to have a more complete record of our history and could even prove useful at some point.
 Please get in touch in any of the usual ways.

-Jim

 ### Thanks from Bowland Pennine Mountain Rescue Team